skliff13/CompetitionsParticipation/ImageCLEF2019/Scripts/README.md

 The CNN for SVR subtask was trained in a way similar to the cases with `LungCapacityDecrease` and `Caverns` (see [go_d_train_svr.py](go_d_train_svr.py)).
 In this case, transfer learning considered transferring weights for all layers, not only convolutional.
-Training for "HIGH"/"LOW" severity classification took 60 epochs.
+Training for "HIGH"/"LOW" severity classification based solely on CT image projections took 60 epochs.
-The corresponding plots shown below.
+The corresponding plots are shown below.
 Evaluation on the validation subset resulted in 0.768 AUC value.

 ![Alt text](figs/go_SVR_min_val_loss_0.5596.png?raw=true "Training for HIGH/LOW Severity")

 ### 7. TB Severity classification

-The final prediction of "HIGH"/"LOW" TB severity was performed using a conventional classifier trained on the CNN outputs and along with the available metadata.
+The final prediction of "HIGH"/"LOW" TB severity was performed using a conventional classifier (Linear Model) trained on the CNN outputs  along with the available metadata.
 Two runs were submitted for the SVR subtask.
 The first run used all the available metadata (`md_*` data fields), the second run used only `md_DrugResistance`, `md_HigherEducation`, `md_ExPrisoner` and `md_Alcoholic`.
 See [go_h_train_svr_prediction.py](go_h_train_svr_prediction.py) for details.